Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fair Ensembles Design

-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Two-layer stacking can significantly reduce unfairness. \end{mdframed} All of the \textit{Titanic} ML stacking models shown in Figure \ref{All_models} exhibit similar bias except \textit{TM-STK5}, which is the least biased model for all fairness metrics except Thiel Index (TI).
+All of the \textit{Titanic} ML stacking models shown in Figure \ref{All_models} exhibit similar bias except \textit{TM-STK5}, which is the least biased model for all fairness metrics except Thiel Index (TI).
 On closer inspection, we found out that \textit{TM-STK5} uses a two-layered stacking approach where a second layer of base learners act as the meta-learner, which causes the model to be fairer.
 The model construct is shown below: